KalRSilva/KalRSilva/README.md

 My experience includes:

-Company challenges
+-Company challenges
+-Microservices
-Personal projects
+-Personal projects
-Documentation for both
+-Documentation for those

+My main goal is to one day work as a Backend Developer, also to improve my skills as a Programmer/employee.